aimeos/aimeos-typo3/Documentation/Introduction.rst

 What does it do?
 ----------------

-The Aimeos TYPO3 extension is a high performance web shop based on the Arcavias web shop library.
+The Aimeos TYPO3 extension is a high performance web shop based on the Aimeos web shop library.
 It integrates natively into TYPO3, uses the TYPO3 infrastructure and is fully configurable via TypoScript.